exiang/open_hub_wiki/Module-Layout.md

 <?php $this->endContent(); ?>
 ```

-Notice the use of `layouts.backend`, it will automatically using the backend layout view file from base layout directory, be it the default or overridden.
+Notice the use of `layouts.backend`, it will automatically using the backend layout view file from application layout directory, be it the default or overridden.